Search The Archive

 W

-Arthur George Teer was born in Toronto, Ontario in September, 1893.
-He enlisted in Toronto in June, 1915 and served overseas in Belgium and France until the end of the war.
+Arthur George Teer was born in Toronto, Ontario, in September 1893.
+He enlisted in Toronto in June 1915 and served overseas in Belgium and France until the end of the war.
 The collection currently consists of 20 letters.

-John Alexander Selter Thompson was born in Denver, Colarado, USA in October 1897.
+John Alexander Selter Thompson was born in Denver, Colarado, U.S.A., in October 1897.
 Thompson enlisted with the 196th Battalion in September 1916 in Winnipeg, Manitoba.
-He was killed at Passchendaele on October 26, 1917 while serving with the 46th Battalion.
+He was killed at Passchendaele on October 26, 1917, while serving with the 46th Battalion.
 Thompson is commemorated on the Menin Gate.
 The collection currently consists of twenty-eight letters and some miscellaneous items.

-Walter Cunningham Thomson was born in Hastings, Ontario in December, 1895.
-Thomson enlisted in February, 1916 in Peterborough, Ontario with the 93rd Battlion.
+Walter Cunningham Thomson was born in Hastings, Ontario, in December 1895.
+Thomson enlisted in February 1916 in Peterborough, Ontario, with the 93rd Battlion.
 He served overseas with the 21st Battalion until he was demobilized and returned to Canada at the end of the war.

 The collection consists of seven letters, one newspaper clipping, two cards, and one misc. document.
 The letters were written to Reverend Arthur Mansell Irwin, pastor of Norwood Methodist Church, Ontario.

 Howard Beverly Thorburn was born in 1898.
-He attended Royal Military College in Kingston, Ontario during 1915 and 1916 before he left to take a commission with the Royal Field Artillery, with whom he served in France until the end of the war.
+He attended Royal Military College in Kingston, Ontario, during 1915 and 1916 before he left to take a commission with the Royal Field Artillery, with whom he served in France until the end of the war.
 The collection consists of seventy-eight letters from 1914 to 1918.

-Gordon Stanley Thornton was born in Peterborough, Ontario in June, 1887.
+Gordon Stanley Thornton was born in Peterborough, Ontario, in June 1887.
 At the time of his enlistment in August 1915 he was practising as a barrister in Winnipeg, Manitoba.
 Thornton served with the 78th Batt., rising to the rank of Major by the end of the war.
 He was wounded in 1918 and returned to Canada after the war.
 The collection currently consists of fifty eight letters, some personal items and telegrams, and a photograph.

 Private Adrian Cracroft Thrupp was born in Walton-on-Thames, Surrey, England, on August 3, 1897.
 His family immigrated to Canada prior to World War I and settled in Kamloops, British Columbia.